 Let me try to put this ministry in a wider context.
 Over the past year the pastoral staff has worked through a philosophy of ministry that shapes what we do and how we plan.
 That philosophy says that there are three relationships of life which every maturing believer must pursue.

-Now you can see the wider context of today's message.
-Last Sunday provided the biblical foundation of priority number 1: going hard after the holy God.
-Today provides the biblical foundation for priority number 2: helping each other endure to the end as believers.
-Next Sunday, Lord willing, will provide the biblical foundation for priority 3: extending to unbelievers the joy of salvation.
+Now you can see the wider context of today’s message.
+Last Sunday provided the biblical foundation of priority number one: going hard after the holy God.
+Today provides the biblical foundation for priority number two: helping each other endure to the end as believers.
+Next Sunday, Lord willing, will provide the biblical foundation for priority three: extending to unbelievers the joy of salvation.